-Some couples prefer to wait until they have been separated for two years so that a dissolution petition can be filed without giving detail about the difficulties between them.
-However, there are ways of handling unreasonable behaviour petitions sensitively for those who wish to dissolve a civil partnership amicably before they have been separated for two years.
+Some couples prefer to wait for two years so that a dissolution petition can be filed without the need to detail unreasonable behaviour.
+We are skilled at handling unreasonable behaviour petitions sensitively for those who wish to dissolve their civil partnership amicably before they have been separated for two years.

 Yes.
 This is rare, but the family court can refuse to grant a dissolution if you do not satisfy the grounds for civil partnership dissolution set out in the law.

 Civil partnership dissolution is a legal process which is dealt with by the family court.
 Although a judge will approve a dissolution and make a court order, it is very unusual to be asked to attend court in person.
 The steps for dissolving a civil partnership are:

 The petitioner prepares a dissolution petition and sends it to the family court, giving details about the grounds for dissolution and setting out whether you intend to make any financial claims.